Hitting your kids – is it a crime in Wisconsin?

 You grew up in a world where your parents could hit you as punishment (at least you were under the impression they could).
 And while hitting your kids certainly may have been a crime then, parents frequently didn’t see prosecution.
 Does that mean you can hit your kids?
 The answer is not a definite yes or no. Instead, it focuses on a very fact-specific area of law.
 In this blog post, our child abuse defense attorneys address whether hitting your kids is a crime in Wisconsin.

-If you face charges for any kind of criminal offense, contact Meyer Van Severen, S.C. immediately.
+If you face charges for any kind of criminal offense, contact Van Severen Law Office immediately.
 Our child abuse defense attorneys regularly represent individuals facing serious legal problems.
 If you’re the subject of any criminal investigation, hiring a lawyer should be your next step.
-The criminal defense attorneys at Meyer Van Severen, S.C. are available 24/7 to help fight your case.
+The criminal defense attorneys at Van Severen Law Office are available 24/7 to help fight your case.
 Contact us at (414) 270-0202.
 We regularly defend individuals facing serious crimes involving children, including child abuse charges.

 Parental privilege in Wisconsin and avoiding criminal liability